thgil/oga/README.md

 	git remote add origin https://YourUsername@bitbucket.org/JemimaLight/opengameart.git

-When working on new things make a git branch(for example it is called 'hotfix'):
+When working on new things make a git branch(for example it is called 'hotfix'): [more from bitbucket](https://bitbucket.org/JemimaLight/opengameart/commits/featurebranches)

 	git checkout -b hotfix